 Before we move forward, let’s find out what the geofencing mode does.
 It’s still in beta mode but works pretty well.
 Geofencing tracks your phone’s location and acts whenever it sees fit.
 For instance, if Arlo detects that you’ve left home, it’ll automatically go into ‘Armed’ mode so that it doesn’t miss any unusual activity.

 Arlo’s mobile application allows you to control up to 15 connected devices.
 You can also use the 2-way audio feature from the app and talk with whoever is home.
 The scheduling feature of Arlo is nice, but lots of buyers reported it as being confusing.
 So if you find it hard and can’t find enough time to read and watch all the guides, activate the geofencing feature and Arlo will automate everything.

 Also Read: Piper vs Canary: Pros & Cons and Verdict

-Shortly, the mobile application of Arlo Q and Arlo Q Plus is nearly perfect.
+In brief, the mobile application of Arlo Q and Arlo Q Plus is nearly perfect.
 It never lags, bugs, freezes or crashes.
 It’s intuitive, easy to use and has lots of features and capabilities.
-Besides, there’s a lot of room for improvement.
+Besides, it also has a lot of potential for upgrades.

 6. Advantages and Disadvantages

 What we need to write about next is the pros and cons of Arlo Q and Arlo Q Plus.
 These two security cameras are well-known for being quality, reliable and durable devices.
-We need to know if there are any significant flaws to avoid misunderstandings after purchasing either of these two.
+We need to know if there are any significant flaws to avoid misunderstandings prior to purchase.